HowToRts/HowToRts.github.io/_posts/2014-01-04-basic-flow-fields.md

 We will reuse our dijkstra flood fill code from before, this generates the distance-to-destination numbers shown on the grid.

-We then go through each grid square, look at all its neighbours (including diagonals) and choose the one with the lowest distance-to-destination.
-We then set our grid square to have a vector in this direction.
+We then go through each grid square, look at all its neighbours (including diagonals), choose the one with the lowest distance-to-destination and set our grid square to have a vector in this direction.
 We do not set Vectors for impassable grid squares.

 This gives a grid like follows:<br/>
 <img src="/images/flowfield.png" />

 You'll notice that there are grid squares which don't give the most efficient path (such as the 4 at the top right, it should be pointing directly at the destination), this happens as we only support straight lines and 45 degree diagonals.
-The Supreme Commander 2 implementation uses Line of Site tests to optimise this case and provide visually pleasing results.
+The Supreme Commander 2 implementation uses Line of Site tests to to the destination to provide better paths when nearby.
 We will also try and direct an agent on a diagonal between 2 impassable areas, which would not be passable.

 With this grid in hand, we just need to create a new steering behaviour to follow it.